 LATIN AMERICA, CARIBBEAN, SOUTH AMERICA - American Airlines through Miami (MIA), United Airlines through Houston (IAH) or Delta Airlines through Atlanta Hartsfield (ATL).
 And yes, Delta, we know that you can really connect anywhere through Hartsfield!

-SOUTHWEST DESTINATIONS - American Airlines through Dallas/Ft Worth (DFW), US Airways (now AA) or Southwest Airlines though Las Vegas (LAS), Delta through Salt Lake City (SLC) or United Airlines or Frontier Airlines through Denver (DEN).
+SOUTHWEST DESTINATIONS - American Airlines through Dallas/Ft Worth (DFW), American Airlines or Southwest Airlines though Las Vegas (LAS), Delta through Salt Lake City (SLC) or United Airlines or Frontier Airlines through Denver (DEN).

 CALIFORNIA DESTINATIONS - American Airlines, Delta or JetBlue and United all fly to Los Angeles (LAX).
 United and jetBlue fly to SFO. jetBlue, flying almost everywhere from Boston also has some flights to Burbank, San Diego and even Palm Springs.
 Sadly, jetBlue has exited Long Beach Airport (LGB) as the City of Long Beach is no longer allowing airlines to hold unused gates for further expansion.